AFelipeTrujillo/audax-media-wiki-app/README.md

 ## 2. Backend: PHP

 PHP is a widely-used server-side programming language.
-In our application:
+In my application:

 - **Slim Framework** is employed to handle routing and HTTP responses.
 - **Twig** is used as a templating engine to render views.